 a short history of

-Medium and ‘Psychic News’ Editor Maurice Barbanell wanted more affordable books on Spiritualism, Mediumship and psychic phenomena to be made available - and the idea was a success.
+Spiritualist medium and ‘Psychic News’ editor, Maurice Barbanell, wanted to provide more affordable books on Spiritualism, mediumship and psychic phenomena - and his idea became a success.

 Readers were invited to subscribe to Psychic Book Club for up to twelve months, in return they would receive a new book in the post each month - either a reprinted classic or a brand new title.

-The first editions were written by some of the best exponents of Mediumship, including Fleet Street journalist Frederick Hannen Swaffer, Spiritualism’s own Arthur Conan Doyle, Medium Estelle Roberts and prolific author and Medium Geraldine Cummins.
+The books were written by some of the best exponents of mediumship, including Fleet Street journalist Frederick Hannen Swaffer, Spiritualism’s own Arthur Conan Doyle, medium Estelle Roberts and prolific author and medium Geraldine Cummins.

-Worldwide distribution meant that geography was no limitation to readers.
-As global subscriptions increased, Psychic Book Club’s readership spread to Australia, Canada, New Zealand and the USA .
+Worldwide distribution meant that geography was no limitation for readers.
+As global subscriptions increased, Psychic Book Club’s readership spread to Australia, North Africa, Canada, New Zealand and the USA .

 With paper imports at an all-time low, the government introduced a paper saving strategy.
-The new ‘Wartime Economy Standard’ in book production meant that fewer copies of books were produced.
-Although content was unaffected, pages were thinner, hardbacks were reduced to paperbacks and text on the page often ran from edge to edge.
+The new ‘Wartime Economy Standard’ in book production meant that fewer copies could be produced - pages were thinner, hardbacks were reduced to paperbacks and text on the page often ran from edge to edge.

 The next seven years included authors such as Arthur Ford, Horace Leaf, Alfred Russel Wallace, Sir William Barrett and even Maurice Barbanell himself rejoined the authorship.
 Indeed, 1950 to 1957 were prolific years for Psychic Book Club and many of those editions can still be found for sale today.

-For twenty years, between 1937 and 1957, Psychic Book Club successfully produced more than a hundred and fifty different titles, purchased by readers all over the world.
+For almost twenty years, Psychic Book Club successfully produced more than a hundred and fifty different titles, purchased by readers all over the world.

 The final publication to carry the Psychic Book Club name came by accident in 1960.
 William Naylor’s ‘Silver Birch Anthology’ was published by Spiritualist Press - another of Barbanell’s publishing ventures - but it was a direct copy of the earlier 1955 edition and the name Psychic Book Club can still be seen on the title page.